A Guidance and Maneuvering Control System Design with Anti-collision Using Stream Functions with Vortex Flows for Autonomous Marine Vessels: Stream function guidance model

-{where $\partial$ denotes set boundary, $\gamma$ is a tuning parameter that should be sufficiently small, and the integer $n_r$ is a tuning parameter that reflects the search range of the candidate waypoints. }
+where $\partial$ denotes set boundary, $\gamma$ is a tuning parameter that should be sufficiently small, and the integer $n_r$ is a tuning parameter that reflects the search range of the candidate waypoints.

-The vessel following a streamline moves toward the target, by minimizing the defined cost function \eqref{SF_waypoint_eq_a}.
-To avoid the vessel being guided away from the target, the term $\gamma \left| \bm{p}-\bm{p}_t \right|$ is added and penalized, since the streamlines do not give any information about the moving direction.
+The vessel following a streamline moves toward the destination, by minimizing the defined cost function \eqref{SF_waypoint_eq_a}.
+To avoid the vessel being guided away from the destination, the term $\gamma \left| \bm{p}-\bm{p}_t \right|$ is added and penalized, since the streamlines do not give any information about the moving direction.
+A small $\gamma$ ensures the waypoint close to the destination is always chosen.
 An example is shown in Figure \ref{Ex_SF_back}.
-Instead of moving towards the target, the vessel may be guided away from the target if we only minimize $| \psi_f(\bm{p})-\psi_f(\mathbf{WP}_k)|$.
-The candidate waypoints are in the set $\partial \mathcal{P}_{k}$, which are defined in Eqs.~\eqref{eq_grid_point_set} and \eqref{SF_waypoint_eq_c}.
+Instead of moving towards the destination, the vessel may be guided away from the destination if we only minimize $| \psi_f(\bm{p})-\psi_f(\mathbf{WP}_k)|$.
+The candidate waypoints are in the set $\partial \mathcal{P}_{k}$, which are defined in equations~\eqref{eq_grid_point_set} and \eqref{SF_waypoint_eq_c}.
 An example is shown in Figure \ref{Ex_chossing_wpt_a}.
-In order to avoid choosing a waypoint very close to the current waypoint, Eq.~\eqref{SF_waypoint_eq_c} ensures that all candidate waypoints are sufficiently far from the current waypoint according to the $n_r$-multiple of distances $d_x$ and $d_y$.
+In order to avoid choosing a waypoint very close to the current waypoint, \eqref{SF_waypoint_eq_c} ensures that all candidate waypoints are sufficiently far from the current waypoint according to the $n_r$-multiple of distances $d_x$ and $d_y$.